PiotrRut/nextjs-ts-template/README.md

 $ yarn new:page
 ```

-To create a new component, along with separate `.styles`, `.models` and `.test` files (for styles, models and tests respectively), run the below command:
+To create a new component, along with separate `.styles`, `.models` and `.test` files (for styles, props and tests respectively), run the below command:

 ```bash
 $ yarn new:component